conduktor/conduktor-docs/docs/gateway/configuration/client-authentication.md

 GATEWAY_USER_POOL_SECRET_KEY: yourRandom256bitKeyUsedToSignTokens
 ```

 The`GATEWAY_USER_POOL_SECRET_KEY` **has to be** set to a random base64 encoded value of 256bits long to ensure that tokens aren't forged.
 For example: `openssl rand -base64 32`.
-Otherwise, a default value for signing tokens will be used.
+This must be set, a default value will not be provided.

 Client configuration: